Justin-Sniesak/Justin-Sniesak/About_Me.md

 Thank you for visiting my GitHub.

-My current and ongoing focus for this next stage of my career is developing expertise and proficiency primarily in **Kubernetes, Azure, Prometheus, GitHub Actions, AKS, AzureAI, Backstage, Go, Istio, and Cilium**.
+My current and ongoing focus for this next stage of my career is developing expertise and proficiency primarily in **Kubernetes, GCP, Prometheus, GitHub Actions, GKE, Backstage, Go, Istio, and Cilium**.
 Please see the respective `README.md` files in each repository for details, screen captures, and other specifics.

 As an aside, I run all my own labs locally in my own environment.
 I prefer this as not only do I have to set them up myself, but when I break them I have to fix them, which is the best way to become proficient.